 - Henry Cavill was the runner-up for the role of James Bond.
 However, Cavill was turned down on the fact that he was considered "too young" for the part at the age of twenty-two.

-- Ewan McGregor, Christian Bale, Orlando Bloom, Sam Worthington, Julian McMahon, Alex O'Loughlin, James Purefoy, Goran Visnjic, Dominic West, Rupert Friend, Gerard Butler, and Karl Urban were considered for the part of James Bond as well before the casting of Craig.
+- Orlando Bloom, Christian Bale, Ewan McGregor, Sam Worthington, Julian McMahon, Alex O'Loughlin, James Purefoy, Goran Vinjić, Dominic West, Rupert Friend, Gerard Butler, and Karl Urban were considered for the part of James Bond as well before the casting of Craig.

 - Bond's original line was simply "I am James Bond", but Sean Connery felt it was rather weak and went off script, resulting in one of the most famous movie lines of all time.
 For the first few takes, he said "Bond, James Bond" without pausing.
 It was only when he paused for just a split second to light a cigarette between the "Bond" and the "James Bond" that the magic happened.